Follow

 How to Mount Network Drives in Windows Subsystem for Linux

-If you use wsl/" class="sal-link" rel="noopener" target="_blank" data-sal-id="16936">Windows Subsystem for Linux (WSL), you might want to access files stored on your network directly from your Linux terminal.
-This guide shows you how to connect these network folders to your WSL environment.
+If you use wsl-in-windows-11/" class="sal-link" rel="noopener" target="_blank" data-sal-id="19890">Windows Subsystem for Linux (WSL), you might want to open files stored on your network directly from your Linux terminal.
+This guide shows you how to connect these network folders to your Linux workspace.

 Why mount network drives in WSL?

-Mounting a network drive allows you to interact with shared files using Linux tools and scripts.
-It bridges the gap between your Windows network resources and your Linux workspace, making it easier to manage projects or data stored on a server.
+Mounting a network drive lets you use Linux tools to work on shared files.
+It connects your Windows network folders to your Linux environment, making it much easier to manage projects or data stored on a server.

 What happens when you are done?

-Once finished, your network folder will appear as a regular folder within your Linux file system.
-You can read, write, and manage files in that location just like you would with any other directory on your machine.
+Once finished, your network folder will look and act like a normal folder inside your Linux system.
+You can read, edit, and move files just like any other file on your computer.

 Mounting a drive letter

-If you have already mapped a network location to a drive letter in Windows (such as F:), you can easily bring it into WSL.
+If you have already mapped a network location to a drive letter in Windows (like F:), you can easily bring it into WSL.

 Note: The following commands require admin privileges.